stringtron/quantative_style/README.md

 # quantative_style

-This is the source code for the WACV 2020 paper "Improving style tranfer with calibrated metrics"
+This is the demo code repository for the WACV 2020 paper "Improving style tranfer with calibrated metrics"

 https://arxiv.org/pdf/1910.09447.pdf

 <img src='teasor.png' width=400>

 ## Requirements
+- Matlab R2015a
 - Python 3
 - PyTorch
 - torchvision
-- R (for calibration)
+- R (for calibrating base EC statistics)

+## Style and content images used in the paper:
+### Style Images

+### Content Images

 ## Evaluation of base E statistics